Accelerated Nursing Programs in Texas (BSN & MSN)

 To fill the gap of nurses in the state’s healthcare system, University of Texas School of Nursing started offering nursing programs in 1960.
 It has been at the forefront of transformative nursing education, path breaking research, community service and collaborative partnerships.
 Its Wellness Centers at two sites provide healthcare to the undeserved population in Central Texas.
 This leads to better health outcomes and rich learning experiences for nursing students.

 The Alternate Entry Master of Science in Nursing is an intensive direct entry MSN in Texas for non-nursing graduates.
 The three-year program is divided into two segments, the foundation and master’s coursework.
 The first year is full-time and covers foundation courses that prepare you for the NCLEX-RN, after which you can work as a Registered Nurse in Texas.
 During the next two years you will complete Master’s coursework in any of the three specialization areas you choose, namely; Psych/Mental Health Nurse Practitioner, Adult – Gerontology Clinical Nurse Specialist or Leadership in Diverse Settings.
 During this period part-time study option is available.
 A minimum GPA of 3.0 in your first degree and completion of pre-requisite coursework is required to be eligible for this program.

-What Next in TX After Completing My Accelerated Nursing Program?
+What Next After Completing My Accelerated Nursing Program in TX?

 Get My RN License: